John Hazen White, First Bishop

 Adjustments were made, but frictions over liturgical style and other matters became worse over time.
 White convinced his dean, the Very Rev. Walter Howard, to become rector of St. Thomas, Plymouth, and at the time of the move the bishop touched on the growing disagreement with the cathedral's vestry over whether it could be administered independently of the bishop.
 He wrote, "Whether it can be done as a work entirely independent of the Bishop is a serious question.
 How far authority can be retained and yet committed to another is a question which varies with men, with parishes, and with the conditions which surround them."

 During this period some parts of the national church were becoming increasingly Anglo-Catholic, much to the dismay of some parishioners grounded in more traditional, Low Church forms of the faith.
 A few priests in some dioceses left the church for Roman Catholicism.
 They were inspired, in part, by the Open Pulpit Canon of 1907, which allowed ministers of other Christian denominations to deliver special addresses to Episcopal Churches.
 The movement culminated in 1908 with the so-called McGarvey Secession, when 20 priests in the national church left for Rome.
 The situation led many more traditional Episcopalians in Northern Indiana to distrust not only their clergy but also their bishop, whom they perceived was becoming increasingly Anglo-Catholic.
-White responded by defending his own clergy and challenging the right of laity to question their authority.
+White responded by defending his own clergy, declaring that the Open Pulpit canon would not be observed in this diocese, and challenging the right of laity to question clerical authority.
 "Prove your own loyalty before you question that of God's parish priest," he wrote.
 "Prove your own loyalty by faithful, constant submission to God's requirements ...
 So long as absenteeism is the most conspicuous characteristic of your religious life ... the charge of disloyalty comes with poor grace from such a one against the priest who is unwearying in his efforts to build up and to bless."

 Conditions at the Cathedral between the bishop and vestry had worsened during this period, however, and in 1906, White decided to leave Michigan City for what would turn out to be for good.
 He announced to the convention that "for reasons that seemed to me of sufficient weight to justify my action, I spent the winter months with the Rector of Howe School, and since the first of May, I have been in residence at Vawter Park, Lake Wawasee."
-He enjoyed the lake, conducting open-air services for summer lake goers and eventually building All Saints Chapel on the south shore next to his home.
+He enjoyed the lake at the invitation of a local resident, Charles Sudlow.
+He conducted open-air services for summer lake goers the proved extremely popular and eventually built All Saints Chapel on the south shore next to his home.

 Relations with Michigan City reached a breaking point by 1911, when White completely severed his ties with the cathedral and decided to split his time between Bishopcroft, his home at Lake Wawasee, and South Bend.
 The vestry of Trinity resolved to end its cathedral status, keep the bishop's residence as its own rectory, and return all of the bishop's furnishings to him.
 White, in return, took a silver communion service from Michigan City's sacristy without permission and used it in All Saints Chapel, claiming it as his personal property.
 In 1912, White began spending increasing amounts of time in South Bend, purchasing a house and assuming the rectorship of St. James as a way to supplement his salary.
 On 20 May 1919, with the old cathedral relationship now severed, the Diocesan Council formally changed the diocesan name to the Diocese to Northern Indiana.
 White did not mince words about his opinion of Trinity: "A Cathedral that is such merely in name only is an empty illusion ...A Cathedral which serves not as the center and stimulus to all Diocesan enterprise but as a millstone about the neck of both Bishop and Diocese is an incubus rather than an inspiration."